redis/minipilot/README.md

 ## Quickstart

-Follow these instructions to build and start MiniPilot and a Redis Stack database as containers on your laptop.
+Follow these instructions to build and start Minipilot and a Redis Stack database as containers on your laptop.
 For more installation methods, refer to the docs.

 1. `git clone https://github.com/redis/minipilot.git`
 2. `export OPENAI_API_KEY="your-openai-key"`